 Engine Monitoring System Display (EMS) Dynon SkyView SV-D1000 is installed in the middle of right section.
 The EMS is landscape oriented display intended to display engine information.
-There is also a USB connector on the right side of EMS labelled RH D1000 that is intended to import flight plans and export logs.

-The engine hours counter Hobbs is installed above the EMS display.
+The engine hours counter and ELT remote control are installed above the EMS display.